Research and project areas

 Max Planck Institute for Chemical Energy Conversion

-B08 Influence of Clusters and Nanoparticles on the Electronic State of Iron in Single-Atom Catalysts of Type FeNC Ulrike Kramm
+B08 Influence of Clusters and Nanoparticles on the Electronic State of Iron in Single-Atom Catalysts of Type FeNC Ulrike I. Kramm

 Department of Chemistry